-- Do you have basic computer skills, such as the ability to use email, do simple internet searches, upload documents, and do basic word-processing?
+- Do you have basic computer skills, e.g., sending emails, doing simple internet searches, uploading documents, and basic word-processing?

-- Are you willing and able to volunteer for 4 hours a week accompanying a person through a life-cycle crisis by offering them non-judgmental, compassionate care online, by phone or in-person at a healthcare or public services organization (hospital, hospice, prison, airport chapel, college campus, senior living home, etc.) in order to integrate your classroom learning?
+- Are you willing and able to volunteer 4 hours a week accompanying a person through a life-cycle crisis by offering them non-judgmental, compassionate care online, by phone or in-person at a healthcare or public services organization (hospital, hospice, prison, airport chapel, college campus, senior living home, etc.) as a student chaplain in order to integrate your classroom learning?
 [Karuna Care has made some adjustments to this requirement during the Covid-19 pandemic due to “social distancing”]

 - Are you willing and able to commit to Karuna Care Education’s 12-week semester of online learning and practicum?
 Please review the Training Schedule before answering this question.